mendicant-original/s10-notes/style.md

 Throughout the life of Mendicant University, we have been compiling a [Style Guide](https://github.com/mendicant-university/wiki/wiki/Style-Guide) to help others get aquainted with the standard coding style in the greater Ruby community.
 This guide was made with two goals in mind: To show students what clean Ruby code looks like, and to make it easier for others reading your code (other students, methods and instructors) to evaluate it.
 By using a standard style we can more easily communicate with one another through our code.

 Please take the time to carefully read the style guide and apply its recommendations to your projects.
-The bulk of what you'll need to know about basic style points are covered there, but a few key ideas are common across all of the different conventions we've come to accept.
+In addition to the points in that guide, there are a few more things listed below that we thought were worth sharing with this session.

 ## Keeping things tidy